nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 4. Create a `./.vscode/tasks.json` from `/.vscode/tasks.TEMPLATE-ESP32.json`.

-    For flashing the nanoCLR into the ESP32 or to erase the flash of the ESP32 you will need this in the `tasks.json` file.
-    Adjust the COM port and the path to nanoFramework build directory (**!!mind the forward slashes!!**) to your needs.
+    For flashing the nanoCLR into the ESP32 or to erase the flash of the ESP32 you will need a `tasks.json` file.
+You can manually copy the template (`tasks.TEMPLATE-ESP32.json`) and then adjust the COM port and the path to nanoFramework build directory (**!!mind the forward slashes!!**) to your needs.
+The Power Shell script `.\install-tools.ps1` will adjust the file for you.

 ```
 {